 Now in order to lend some credibility to my comments, you may need to know that I've counseled married, remarried, cohabitating and divorced couples and individuals for over forty years.
 Nothing surprises me anymore.
 Of the hundreds of letters that I receive to Ask Roger, almost one-half of them deal with marriage issues.

 While the issues in marriage and cohabitating remain much the same, I'm not the same.
 When I first began pastoring (at age 20) the rules for divorce were clear.
-First, adultery was always grounds for divorce (Matthew 5:31-33).
+First, according to the Bible, adultery was always grounds for divorce (Matthew 5:31-33).
 Second, a Christian married to an unbeliever may get a divorce if the unbeliever wants to get out of the marriage (1 Corinthians 7:12-16).

 In those days it was easy for me to apply the rules.
+It's very clear what the Bible directly says about divorce.
 People either obeyed them or they didn’t.
 If they didn't they weren't really welcome in our fellowship.

 I look back with sadness.
 A lot of people in broken marriages turned to the church for help and comfort and all we had to offer were two rules.

 The more contact I've had with those divorced and divorcing, and with people who needed to get out of miserable, dangerous, abusive and broken marriages, the more my heartaches.
 Too many situations simply don't fit the rules.

 Let me give you an example of a letter that I recently received from a woman with two daughters.
 She is tragically trapped in a marriage sham but feels is obligated to keep married because God will punish her if she divorces the miserable dead beat.